 1. Am I eligible to refinance if I originally have a home loan bundle package?

 Suppose your current home loan came as a package that includes various other features such as credit cards, term deposits, or transaction accounts.
 In that case, it is still possible to secure refinancing with another lender.
 Some even offer to take care of these things for you to help you in the switch.
 The necessary first step is to contact your lender of choice and talk to them about the transfer.

 2. Can I change jobs while I am applying for a home loan?

 The security of your employment is one of the most critical factors in your loan application.
 To be eligible, you must typically have held your current job for at least six months before you can apply.
 If your work situation changes in the middle of processing, you must inform your lender and check if you can work out a deal while you are in between jobs.

-If you have been paying off your mortgage for several years, it may be a viable option for you to consider refinancing.
+If you have been paying off your mortgage in Australia for several years, it may be a viable option for you to consider refinancing your home loan.
 The process will be easier than when you first applied for your home loan, and most of the procedures are quite similar, except you will be enjoying better rates and special mortgage features.

 You will also be addressing a need that you may have, such as debt consolidation or lower interest rates, which are the reasons why you contemplated the decision to refinance in the first place.